sweegar1/NewsApp/README.md

 # NewsApp

-News App is a simple news app which uses NewsAPI to fetch top news headlines from the API.
-The main aim of this app is to be a leading example of how to build Modern Android applications for all Android Developers

-The codebase focuses on following key things:

-Code structuring
-Code style
-Kotlin + Coroutines
-MVVM Architecture
+NewsApp is an Android application for displaying the latest news from the United States through the newsapi.org service.

-## Installation
+## installation
-Simply download the code and Open in Android Studio.
-Then connect your Device via datacable and run the application.
+Download the code and open it in Android Studio.
+Then connect your device via data cable and run the application.
-You can change the type in AppConstants file(NEWS_FEED_TOPIC field value need to be change)
+You can change the type in the app constant file (NEWS_FEED_TOPIC field value must be changed)

+## API Key
+This need to be generated from the Site